python-useful-helpers/exec-helpers/README.rst

     client = exec_helpers.SSHClient(host, username="username", password="password")

-If ssh agent is running - keys will be collected by paramiko automatically, but if keys are in specific location
- - it should be loaded manually and providen as iterable object of `paramiko.RSAKey`.
+If ssh agent is running - keys will be collected by paramiko automatically, but if keys are in specific location  - it should be loaded manually and provided as iterable object of `paramiko.RSAKey`.

 For advanced cases or re-use of credentials, `SSHAuth` object should be used.
 It can be collected from connection object via property `auth`.